eosnetworkfoundation/grant-framework/docs/grant_guidelines_per_category.md

 The list below serves only as a guide and is not exhaustive.

-## Runtime Modules/Chains
+## Core EISIO Chain / Sub-modules

 ### Applies to

-- Building/extending a Substrate pallet
+- Building/extending the core EOSIO code base or sub-modules.

 ### Requirements